 - The firm will actively encourage employees to play an active role and get involved in the activities and opportunities which are supported by the CSR Committee; and

 - The firm will adopt and support such strategies and activities that are aligned to the firm’s and stakeholders’ interests.

-The CSR Committee is to be made up of existing staff within the Firm, who will act on behalf of the Firm to make it a responsible business and will do so in such a way which will promote the focus areas in an ethical and transparent manner.
-Any openings to join the Committee will be put to the Firm; all staff will be eligible to volunteer to support the CSR strategy and the wider commitment to the community, social and environmental issues.
+The CSR Committee is to be made up of existing staff, who will act on behalf of the firm to make it a responsible business and will do so in such a way which will promote the focus areas in an ethical and transparent manner.
+Any openings to join the Committee will be put to the firm; all staff will be eligible to volunteer to support the CSR strategy and the wider commitment to the community, social and environmental issues.